In what area do you most need motivation today? You can learn the evidence-based methods for becoming more fit over the age of 50.

 I mean that literally and metaphorically.

 My instinct is to organize a person’s home and daily lifestyle so that they experience a return of abundant physical energy and increased joy and motivation.
-It’s simply in my nature to be a caretaker.

 Even though I like people and feel a desire to be helpful, I recognize that many first-world people are overextended and therefore I choose to set healthy boundaries.